opensafely/documentation/docs/codelist-creation.md

 2. [Create a codelist from a csv file](https://www.opencodelists.org/docs/#creating-a-codelist-from-a-csv-file)

-The current coding systems available in OpenCodelists are listed below.
+The current coding systems available in the OpenCodelists builder are listed below.

 | Coding system  | CSV column name |
 | ---- | ---- |